 You can't do migration with zero downtime.
 That's a given.
 But with planning and fine-tuned timing, you can cut down on the length and mitigate the effects.

-If you can't afford major downtime, plan a blue-green strategy, where the old and the new databases instances run in parallel for a while.
-Do enough testing to convince you that the new database is working as expected.
+If you can't afford major downtime, plan a blue-green strategy, where the old and the new database instances run in parallel for a while.
+Do enough testing to to ensure the new database is working as expected.
 Then when everything is ready, close existing connections to the source databases and create new connections to the target databases.
 This switch is almost instantaneous.

 The "almost" in the previous sentence means that some customers might experience issues.
 If this creeps you out, keep in mind the additional infrastructure costs of maintaining two databases.
 And of course the reasons you're switching in the first place!